-Since our last review, things have been slightly tweaked.
+Since our last review update, things have been slightly tweaked.
 'Home' has been replaced by 'Music', although it does the same job as before: presenting users with personalised playlists as well as the opportunity to browse music by charts, new releases, popularity and various moods.
-Radio stations still appear at the bottom of this page, but podcasts now have their own tab, labelled 'Shows'.
+Radio stations still appear at the bottom of this page, but podcasts now have their own tab.

 We play the What Hi-Fi?
-January 2020 playlist, and are pleased to hear Deezer HiFi (CD-quality) streams are clear, full-bodied and, perhaps most importantly, an upgrade from the ‘Better’ (320kbps) quality streams.
-It’s worth noting sound quality can be changed between ‘Compact’ (128kbps), 'Balanced' (320kbps on wi-fi and 128kbps on mobile data), and ‘Better’ (320kbps all-round) in the playback bar, while the 'High Fidelity' (1411kbps) option is accessible in the 'Custom' menu.
+January 2021 playlist, and are pleased to hear Deezer HiFi (CD-quality) streams are clear, full-bodied and, perhaps most importantly, an upgrade from the ‘Better’ (320kbps) quality streams.
+It’s worth noting sound quality can be changed between ‘Standard’ (128kbps), 'Better' (320kbps on wi-fi and 128kbps on mobile data), and ‘High Fidelity’ (1411kbps).

-The HiFi streams cling more committedly to the textures of the ‘80s-style synths pulsating through GUNSHIP’s Tech Noir, and those of the horns and affected vocals that make up Hypnotic Brass Ensemble’s Now.
+The HiFi streams cling more committedly to the textures of the ‘80s-style keys, percussion and synths underpinning Chaka Khan's Pallion (aka Hot Butterfly), and those of the affected backing track and vocals in Dua Lipa's Levitating.

-However, listening through Grado SR325e headphones plugged into a MacBook Air, the differences are subtle.
-And it’s only when we up the transparency of our set-up with a Chord Hugo 2 DAC that these discrepancies become really significant, helped by Tidal's fancy options for taking exclusive control of the DAC and bypassing the MacBook's audio processing and volume control.
+That said, listening through Grado SR325e headphones plugged into a MacBook Air, the differences are subtle.
+And it’s only when we up the transparency of our set-up with a Chord Hugo 2 DAC that these discrepancies become significant, helped by Tidal's fancy options for taking exclusive control of the DAC and bypassing the MacBook's audio processing and volume control.
 Deezer has no such options.

 Of course, the ace up Deezer's sleeve is 360 Reality Audio, which isn't offered by any other streaming service.
 360 Reality Audio offers a 3D sound space by creating multiple virtual speakers and can be listened to via most standard headphones – although the experience has been optimised for Sony's range.

 At its best, it's really rather impressive, immersing you in the music and surrounding you with spatially distinct instruments in a way not previously experienced.
-As a technological showcase it's very effective, and gives you fresh insight into some of your favourite tracks (although the selection is fairly limited at this point).
+As a technological showcase, it's effective and gives you fresh insight into some of your favourite tracks (although the selection is fairly limited at this point).

 But whether the 360 version of a track will replace the stereo version in your affections is debatable.
 For one, even the best tracks sound comparatively lacking in punch and weight when compared to their stereo equivalents, and some other tracks just don't seem to have made the transition to 3D particularly well, coming across as rather flat and compressed in terms of detail and dynamics.

-It's worth remembering that this is the very beginning for 360 Reality Audio and there's already much to like.
-In time it could be absolutely brilliant - it's just not a terribly persuasive reason to opt for Deezer over Tidal right now.
+It's worth remembering that 360 Reality Audio is still in its infancy and there's already so much to like.
+In time, it could be absolutely brilliant – it's just not a hugely persuasive reason to opt for Deezer over Tidal right now.

 While we prefer Tidal’s comprehensive layout and slightly superior sound quality, the main chink in Deezer’s armour is its current lack of hi-res audio.

-After all, subscribers to Tidal’s price-matched HiFi tier get free access to over a million (typically 24-bit/96kHz) hi-res Masters in addition to CD-quality streaming, and Amazon Music HD delivers hi-res tracks for just £12.99 ($12.99) if you already subscribe to Amazon Prime (£14.99 / $14.99 if you don't).
+After all, subscribers to Tidal’s HiFi tier get access to over a million (typically 24-bit/96kHz) hi-res Masters in addition to CD-quality streaming – although they have to pay a little more for it at £19.99 ($19.99) per month.
+Amazon Music HD delivers hi-res tracks for £7.99 ($7.99) per month for Prime members and £9.99 ($9.99) per month without an Amazon Prime account.

 Deezer may still have hi-res in its sights, but all has gone quiet on that front since the announcement of its partnership with MQA back in September 2017.
 And until it comes as part of a competitive package, it doesn’t shine brightly enough to be the leading light in music streaming.